|Land Area||882,050 km2|

 The death of Hugo Chavez, the longtime charismatic but controversial leader on Tuesday March 5, 2013 leaves many unanswered questions that Venezuela and the world must now grapple with.

 Thousands of Venezuelans lined the streets when Hugo Chavez's remains were taken from the military hospital where he died to the Fuerte Tiuna Military Academy in Caracas.
-The country has declared seven days of mourning, closed schools for the rest of the week and deployed armed forces to "guarantee peace."
+The country has declared seven days of mourning and deployed armed forces to "guarantee peace."